-Role-Playing Games, Real-Time Strategy and city-building games will always have a special place in my heart when it comes to gaming and one company that comes into mind is Paradox Gaming and all I have to say is this – how the heck did I miss this one?
+Role-playing games, Real-Time Strategy and city-building games will always have a special place in my heart when it comes to gaming and one company that comes into mind is Paradox Gaming all I have to say is this – how the heck did I miss this one?

-The idea behind Surviving Mars is very simple with you being a person who is tasked with making a working colony on mars for your sponsor with your sponsor providing you with a couple of benefits that either makes the game easy or harder.
-There is also a choice where you can decide what type of leader you are such as mayor etc which give certain benefits like the sponsor.
+The idea behind Surviving Mars is very simple with you being a person who is tasked with making a working colony on Mars for your sponsor with your sponsor providing you with a couple of benefits that either make the game easy or harder.
+There is also a choice where you can decide what type of leader you are such as mayor etc which gives certain benefits like the sponsor.

-Sounds simple, doesn’t it?
-You can create oxygen by using machines or by growing big enough farms that the domes your colonist need to live in (unless you decide to do some terraforming) while water you can get from the air or harvest it from the ground and while this all sounds simple you will find everything breaks down very fast so you can keep on top of all of your supplies.
+Sounds simple.
+You can create oxygen by using machines or by growing big enough farms within the domes your colonist needs to live in (unless you decide to do some terraforming) while water you can get from the air or harvest it from the ground and while this all sounds simple you will find everything breaks down very fast so you can keep on top of all of your supplies.

-Keeping up with supplies is a simple task in practice as you have two methods in doing so.
-The first method is ordering everything you need from Earth such as pre-fabs buildings, cute drones and things such as metal or you can mine it from Mars itself by building extractors and creating your own supply line.
-Building your own supply line, while the best idea in practice, is quite hard but rewarding once you master but I have found that ordering what you need from Earth is better while focusing on making money until you get to the point where you have the spare resources to be able to do so.
+Keeping up with supplies is a simple task as you have two methods.
+The first method is ordering everything you need from Earth such as pre-fab buildings, cute drones and things such as metal or you can mine it from Mars itself by building extractors and creating your supply line.
+Building your supply line, while the best idea in practice, is quite hard but rewarding once you master but I have found that ordering what you need from Earth is better while focusing on making money until you get to the point where you have the spare resources to be able to do so.

 Some events happen in-game to make it harder such as your buildings breaking down, sandstorms that stop buildings working, comets dropping and even a possible global war on Earth that threatens to wipe themselves out which means your sponsor isn’t able to help you out with ordering supplies!